divarvel/blog/posts/2014-03-04-lost-in-string-representations.md

 goodness of `Data.List` and for a while, you're in a happy place.
 The first version of hammertime used strings everywhere.

-Soon enough, you learn that `String` is `O(n)` and you use `Data.Text` as a drop-in replacement, and for a while, you're in a sort of happy place.
+Soon enough, you learn many operations on `String` are `O(n)` and you use `Data.Text` as a drop-in replacement, and for a while, you're in a sort of happy place.
 Hammertime now uses `Data.Text` for its internal data representations.

 I was there, until I've started playing more seriously with [Snap](http://snapframework.com).
 Snap is a Haskell web framework and has